ostadabbas/KinectV2Recorder/Readme.txt

 - To compile: you need to get and install the AForge libraries http://www.aforgenet.com/
   - make sure to install AForge Video and AForge Video FFMPEG
+  - once installed make sure to take dll files from Externals/ffmpeg/bin in the installation directory to bin/Debug folder in project directory
+  - if running project to x86 CPU place dll files in bin/x86/Debug

 - Playback is with the playback app.
 - also look at the readFrames.py python script in this directory to see how